The Canary In The Coal Mine:

 1.1.1 Zone 1, The Web Server.

-Honey Tokens on the Web Server involve strategically placing sensitive information on the File System, letting us know where attackers are attempting to gain unauthorized access from.
-Some examples include
+Honey Tokens on the Web Server involve strategically placing sensitive information on the File System,

 • text documents with access tokens